dixonliang/CS410CourseProject/README.md

 ### Introduction

 This is the repo for my course project for CS 410 Text Information Systems for my Masters in Computer Science at University of Illinois Urbana-Champaign.
-The main idea of this repo is to provide the code, documentaion, and demo for a basic sentiment analysis for soccer games using Python.
+The main idea of this repo is to provide the code, documentaion, and demo for a basic sentiment analysis for soccer games using Python, Tweepy, TextBlob, and BM25Okapi.
 The easiest way to use this code is to use the Jupyter Notebook demo in this repo.
 A video tutorial on Youtube is also provided.
 The source code is available as well.
 Please feel free to reach out to me if you would like to collaborate :)

 #### Files